-- a) Side shell plating.
+- Side shell plating.

-- b) Inner hull plating and longitudinal bulkheads, if any.
+- · Inner hull plating and longitudinal bulkheads, if any.

-- c) double hull stringer
+- · Double hull stringer

 For the longitudinal strength members forming the web of the hull girder which are inclined to the vertical, the area of the member to be included in the zone area is to be based on the projected area onto the vertical plane.